sdmoir/concurrentai-infra/getting-started/README.md

 The values you set for `<your_org_name>` and `<your_ml_service_name>` here will need to match what you configure for the Concurrent.ai stack in subsequent steps.

-Now you're ready to deploy a Concurrent.ai stack!
+You're almost ready to deploy a Concurrent.ai stack!

+### Pulumi setup

+If you haven't already, [sign up for a free Pulumi account](https://app.pulumi.com/signup) and [install the Pulumi CLI](https://www.pulumi.com/docs/get-started/install/).

+Once you have an account, go to your account settings and create an access token.
+Copy the access token for the next step.

 ### Deploy Concurrent.ai